 \section{Abstract}

-The development of effective initialization methods requires an understanding of random neural networks.
-In this work, a rigorous probabilistic analysis of deep unbiased Leaky ReLU networks is provided.
+Effective initialization in deep networks requires an understanding of random neural networks.
+In this work, a rigorous probabilistic analysis of deep bias-free random Leaky ReLU networks is provided.
 We prove a Law of Large Numbers and a Central Limit Theorem for the logarithm of the norm of network activations, establishing that, as the number of layers increases, their growth is governed by a parameter called the Lyapunov exponent.
 This parameter characterizes a sharp phase transition between vanishing and exploding activations, and we calculate the Lyapunov exponent explicitly for Gaussian or orthogonal weight matrices.
-Our results reveal that standard methods, such as He initialization or orthogonal initialization, do not guarantee activation stabilty for deep networks of low width.
+Our results reveal that standard methods, such as He initialization or orthogonal initialization, do not guarantee activation stability for deep networks of low width.
 Based on these theoretical insights, we propose a novel initialization method, referred to as Lyapunov initialization, which sets the Lyapunov exponent to zero and thereby ensures that the neural network is as stable as possible, leading empirically to improved learning.